 Evil Children in the Popular Imagination

-Karen Renner discusses the ways in which children are cast as evil or horrific in her monograph, Evil Children in the Popular Imagination.
+In 2019 Karen Renner discussed the ways in which children are cast as evil or horrific in her monograph, Evil Children in the Popular Imagination.
 Listen to her discussion with Trevor Warren and Courtney Brooks, both Masters of Fine Arts students in Creative Writing at the University of Northern Arizona.

 This review appeared in the Journal for the History of Children and Youth 11, no. 2 (Spring 2018): 265-267.